Before You Go-Tips & Herbs To Take With You When Traveling

 Personalize!

 You have to develop this list yourself, it's based out of the know thyself and knowing your patterns.
 If you have wicked headaches that you sometimes have to take prescription medicines for, don't forget them!
-For me, kudzu is always coming along.
+Do you need something to help with congestion or allergies?
+Hot flashes?
+Again, check with your practitioner if you need guidance.

 Use some wisdom